Dragonflies & Damselflies

 They are enjoying a popularity never before known,

-and as a result we are learning lots about them.
+and as a result we are learning lots more about them.

 There are now field guides out about dragonflies,

-much like bird field guides so regular people can
+much like bird field guides with photos and range maps

 There are also many great websites available with